img 5537

 The other consideration with short-armed linear trackers like the Yamaha PX-3 is cartridge matching.
 By design, the tonearm mass of machines like these is relatively low, and this means you’ll be limited in terms of the cartridges you can use with them.
 The best suited will be medium to higher compliance designs like the Audio Technica AT-VM95ML I fitted here.

 This eliminates many of the better low-compliance moving coil cartridges from the equation, unfortunately.
-There are still good MC options available, but definitely no Denon DL-103s here at the budget end and certainly no Ortofon MC-A90 or Supex SDX-1100D like I use, please people!
-Cartridge-tonearm matching is a science, so as always, if you need tailored assistance, our advisory service is at your service!
+There are still good MC options available, but definitely no Denon DL-103s here at the budget end and certainly no Ortofon MC-A90 or Supex SDX-1100D, two carts I use on my FR-64S, please people!
+Cartridge-tonearm matching is a science, so if you need tailored assistance, our advisory service is at your service!

 As usual, Audio Database has some good information about the Yamaha PX-3.